 Ureteral duplication is the most common congenital abnormality associated with the urinary tract, and occurs in ~1% of the population.

 Duplication can occur unilaterally or bilaterally, and may be partial or complete:

 partially duplicated ureters fuse into a single ureter proxim...

-Ureteral pseudodiverticulosis is acquired false diverticula resulting from herniation of epithelium through the muscularis layer of the ureter and characterized by the presence of multiple outpouchings smaller than 5 mm.
-It is sometimes bilateral and is often located in the upper two-thirds of t...
+Ureteral pseudodiverticulosis are acquired false diverticula resulting from herniation of epithelium through the muscularis layer of the ureter and characterized by the presence of multiple outpouchings smaller than 5 mm.
+It is sometimes bilateral and is often located in the upper two-thirds of ...

 A number of tumors may affect the ureter, by far the most common histology being transitional cell carcinoma.

 transitional cell carcinoma of the ureter: 95% 1